inveniosoftware/react-searchkit/docs/docs/components/empty_results.md

 id: empty-results
 title: EmptyResults
 ---

-This component is rendered when there are no results.
+`EmptyResults` is rendered when there are no results and displays a default message.

 ## Usage